tamago-labs/legato-finance/README.md

 - [x] Oracle Contract
 - [x] Merging & Splitting Coin Objects
 - [x] AMM-based Marketplace for trading YT
-- [ ] Exit the position when the vault is not matures with PT and YT
+- [ ] Exit the position when the vault is not matures with PT,YT
 - [ ] Accuse yield of locked assets
 - [ ] Fair distribution of exceeded reward to YT holders
 - [ ] Use staking rates on-chain
+- [ ] PT,YT to use Coin Currency instead of Coin Balance